-I have another pumpkin recipe for you today – plus a couple of festive recipes perfect for your Canadian Thanksgiving this weekend (and perfect for Thanksgiving in November for my friends in the US)!
+I have another pumpkin recipe for you today – plus a couple of festive recipes perfect for Thanksgiving, Christmas, and all your holiday celebrations!

 Let’s start with dessert.
 Why not, it’s the chapter of cookbooks we flip to first, right?
 This Chocolate Pumpkin Pie is one of my favorite recipes.
 (Do I keep saying that?)
 But, it’s true!
 And, I know my readers have loved it over the years.
 Why?
 Partly because it is SO darn easy to make, and also because it doesn’t use things like vegan sour cream and vegan cream cheese (a lot of pumpkin pie recipes tend to).
 This is a very rich pie, so as I say, a little slice will do ya’!

 This pie is rich and decadent, so a little slice will do!